How To

 1. Create a Pagy object using the count of the collection to paginate

-2. Get the page of items from the collection using the start/offset and the per-page/limit (pagy.offset and pagy.items)
+2. Get the page of items from the collection using the start/offset and the per-page/limit (pagy.offset and pagy.limit)

 Here is an example with an array.
 (Please, notice that this is only a convenient example, but you should use the array extra to paginate arrays).